haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 <details style="background-color:#DAE4E7"><summary><b>See solution:</b>
 </summary>
-<p>The fit in chimera has clearly removed some of the chain clashes, but there are still regions where the two molecules are clashing (especially considering we don't visualize the side-chains.</p>
+<p>The fit in chimeraX has clearly removed some of the chain clashes, but there are still regions where the two molecules are clashing (especially considering we don't visualize the side-chains.</p>
 <figure align="center">
 <img src="/education/HADDOCK24/RNA-Pol-III-2024/core-C82-clashes2.png">
 </figure>